crowdfavorite-mirrors/wp-wordpress-countdown-widget/readme.txt

 = Any questions? =

-You can ask your questions [here](http://shailan.com/wordpress/plugins/countdown/tickets)
+You can ask your questions [here](http://shailan.com/wordpress/plugins/countdown/help/)

 == Screenshots ==

 1. A snapshot of the widget form

+== Upgrade Notice ==

+Please back up your precious data before upgrading plugins.

 == Changelog ==

+= 2.5.5 =
+* Tested: upto WP 4.0

 = 2.5.4 =
 * Fixed: Localization didn't work because of a php error.
-And the credit goes to [Frank P. Walentynowicz][http://wordpress.org/support/profile/frankpw].
+And the credit goes to [Frank P. Walentynowicz](http://wordpress.org/support/profile/frankpw).
 Chineese still won't work.
 Need some help from a chineese developer.

 = 2.5.3 =
 * Fixed: Plugin path issue.
 It didn't work if moved to another directory.